LouisCE/warrior-path/README.md

 - **Member Portal:** Allow registered users to log in, track attendance, view schedules, and manage their training plans.
 - **Live Timetable:** Implement a dynamic, filterable timetable that updates in real time.
 - **Coach Video Introductions:** Embed short video bios or class previews for each coach.
-- **Student Testimonials:** Enable users to submit reviews via the site, to be featured dynamically.
-- **Dark Mode Toggle:** Introduce theme options to improve UX for users training in the evening.
+- **Light Mode Toggle:** Introduce theme options to improve UX for users.
 - **Accessibility Enhancements:** Further improve keyboard navigation and screen reader compatibility.
+Also, add ARIA roles and landmarks.
+- **Blog/News section:** To keep members updated.
+- **Improve SEO:** By adding meta descriptions and structured data.

 [Back to top](#contents)